-- 1. Unsustainable form and configuration of cities and territories; - 2.
-Land: failure to use land policy as a tool to promote equality and secure resources; - 3.
-Inequitable access to the benefits of urbanization; - 4.
-Poor coordination among different levels of plans and policies and among sectors; - 5.
-Inadequate and uneven provision and distribution of good green and public space; - 6.
-Incoherent and disassembled knowledge about balanced territorial development and urban spatial strategies policies to ensure balanced territorial development within a nation, the crafting of regional and urban plans (with strategic guides, physical maps and plans - land use, public space, transport - and implementing regulations tied to capital expenditures for infrastructure investment), the using of land value capture mechanisms to share collectively the increments generated by public investments in infrastructure.
+5. Addressing these challenges calls for explicit, broadly conceived and executed urban spatial strategies focused on the sustainable use of land and space, provision of basic services and the equitable functioning of land markets.
+Examples of these strategies include development of national urban policies to ensure balanced territorial development within a nation, the crafting of regional and urban plans (with strategic guides, physical maps and plans - land use, public space, transport - and implementing regulations tied to capital expenditures for infrastructure investment), the using of land value capture mechanisms to share collectively the increments generated by public investments in infrastructure.